Deduplication Best Practices

 - Data Aging will only delete the source data when all the references to a given block is pruned.
 So if you see older chunks in disk libraries remaining on the volume even if the original data is deleted, it might be due to the fact that valid deduplication reference(s) to the chunk exists within the data.

-- If you have a partially available deduplication database (that is, one of the partitions is offline), then the pruning of backed up data from disk will not be performed until all partitions of the deduplication database are available.
-So, make sure to recover the offline partitions to reclaim the disk space.
+- If you have a partially available deduplication database (that is, one of the partitions is offline), then the pruning of data that is associated with the offline partition does not happen.
+Therefore, to reclaim the disk space, recover the offline partitions to prune the aged data.

 However, for database agents, when Data Encryption and/or Data Compression are enabled, the system automatically runs the signature module, the data compression, and data encryption in that order.

 When you have a primary copy that is encrypted (and is not deduplicated), enabling deduplication on a secondary copy will not accomplish any viable deduplication on the secondary copy.
 This is because each backup includes unique encryption keys which in turn will cause unique signatures for each backup.